 Christmas in Japan

-This topic is interesting to me because I recently wrapped up a translation project for a travel company and it touched a bit on the dark history of Christianity in Japan.
-I’d studied abroad at International Christian University and graduated from Sophia University, two of Japan’s private universities that happen to be Christian.
+This topic is interesting to me because I worked on translation project for a travel company and it touched a bit on the dark history of Christianity in Japan.
+I’d studied abroad at International Christian University and Graduated from Sophia University, two of Japan’s private universities that happen to be Christian.

 While Shinto translates as “the way of the gods (kami)”, it’s more of how to live in harmony with nature, by respecting everything and everyone around you.

 I also feel like Shinto is more cultural than religious – nearly every major event is Japan is derived from Shinto, yet Japanese people will quickly tell you that they have “no religion.”

 So, when it comes to Christmas in Japan, it’s less about Jesus and more about Christmas cake and festive illuminations… and having at romantic date at Tokyo Disneysea!

 Plus, it’s just a fantastic opportunity to dress up your kids in Santa suits and dresses, reindeer ears, and snowman themed anything.

 So if you’re in Japan to celebrate your child’s first Christmas (or any Christmas, for that matter), you’ll have plenty of scenic backdrops and yummy treats to choose from.

 In fact, a great idea for celebrating Christmas in Japan is a Christmas-themed cake smash photo shoot!